oswida/cyber/docs/en/background.md

 3. There was this one guy on TV who said he had a better job for me.
 I don't know what happened because he stopped calling.
 4. I found myself in the wrong place at the wrong time.
 Don't ask because I won't tell anyway.
 5. Because!
 I have to find the mo****er who ran over my dog!
-6. Our area has been taken over by zaibatsu.
+6. Our area has been taken over by a zaibatsu.
 The administration promised that there might be new jobs next year.